cburst/LLMscripting/README.md

 # LLMscripting
-This is a series of Python scripts for zero-shot and chain-of-though LLM scripting.
+This is a series of Python scripts for zero-shot and chain-of-thought LLM scripting.

 Windows Installation